What is CBD?

 - Most building owners who are selling or leasing office space with a net lettable area of 2,000 square metres or more.

 - Most tenants who are subleasing part of their tenancy with a net lettable area of 2,000 square metres or more.

 Not all buildings are required to have a BEEC when they are sold or leased.
 For example, new buildings where there is a certificate of occupancy less than two years old, strata-titled buildings or buildings where ownership is transferred through the sale of shares do not require a BEEC.
 For more details, see Exemptions.

-The Australian Government Department of Industry, Innovation and Science manages and monitors the CBD Program.
+The Australian Government Department of the Environment and Energy manages and monitors the CBD Program.
 See How do I comply? for more information about your obligations, our compliance policy, and penalties for non-compliance.

 However, there are exceptions to the legislation.
 In addition, in certain circumstances, a building may be granted an exemption.
 If your building fits into either of these categories, you are not required to disclose its energy efficiency information when selling or leasing.
 The table below outlines the difference between Exceptions and Exemptions at a glance.

 The CBD Program requires a NABERS Energy rating for affected buildings.
 NABERS is a national rating system that measures the environmental performance of Australian buildings, tenancies and homes.
 The CBD Program integrates the NABERS Energy for Offices rating into the information disclosed to prospective buyers and tenants of large commercial office spaces.